-The Meaning Of Fruit And Vegetable Sticker Codes
+The Meaning Of Fruit And Vegetable PLU Sticker Codes

-The numbers themselves are different sequences of numbers that inform us to if the fruit or vegetable was grown conventionally, organically, or genetically modified (GMO).
+The PLU code contains different sequences of numbers that identify what the item is, and if the fruit or vegetable was grown conventionally, organically, or was genetically modified (GMO).
+Find PLU codes here.

 A PLU code with only four numbers only identifies what the produce is.
 Each kind and variety of fruit or vegetable has its own unique 4-digit code.
 A small Granny Smith apple’s PLU code is 4138.
 Generally, the 4-digit PLU code is used to identify conventionally grown produce, though producers could use it on organic and GMO products.

 A producer of conventionally grown fruit and vegetables could use harmful synthetic pesticides and herbicides and even sewage sludge to grow crops.

 9 + (4 Number PLU Code) – Organic

 A PLU code with 5 numbers beginning with a 9 identifies organically grown produce.
 Producers cannot use certain “more” harmful synthetic pesticides, herbicides, and antibiotics to grow organic produce, and the produce cannot be GMO.
 Though producers cannot genetically modify produce they can hybridize produce to alter their genetic and chemical makeup.
 An organic Granny Smith apple’s PLU code would be 94138.

 Legally producers can only label organic produce with an organic PLU code.

 8 + (4 Number PLU Code) – GMO